Why the financial industry would lose billions, per year

 Some economists would suggest, “If a company earns x% of corporate profit, in an ideal world, they should contribute x% to our GDP.”
 With the financial industry earning 47% of all corporate profit but only contributing 7.4% to our GDP, a reduction in their profit is arguably appropriate.

-While the financial industry may lose profit share with the recommended legislation, other industries will gain profit share.
+Moreover, while the financial industry may lose profit share with the recommended legislation, other industries will gain profit share.
 Canadians will have as much as 15% more income to spend today instead of investing for tomorrow.
 This means that, for Canada’s non-financial industries, sales, productivity and profit will increase, along with Canada’s anemic GDP.

 Does the financial industry have enough resources to engineer a cover-up?

 Our financial industry has both the economic justification and the resources to orchestrate this widespread cover-up.
 Just 1% of their annual profit is $1.6 billion, equivalent to 160 convincing “packets” of $10 million each.
 Consider it a business expense with a high return on investment.
-For example, a $1.6 billion expenditure per year today might result in a $5 billion profit flow increase per year for years to come.
+For example, a $1.6 billion expenditure per year today might result in an ongoing $5 billion profit flow per year for years to come.

 How did the financial industry orchestrate such a devastating cover-up